12th Grade Resources

 Two Parts of a College Application

 All college applications have two parts: the Student-Completed Portions and the School-Completed Portions.
-The exact contents of these portions vary, so your applications may or may not include all of the following:
+The exact contents of these portions vary, so your applications may or may not include all of the items listed below.
+For actual instructions on how to make sure these items are submitted to your colleges, please see the “How to Apply” tab.

 - Writing Supplement